 5. Set expectations with your colleagues.

-I know – not another meeting.
-But it’s important that everyone be on the same page about what needs to happen, where they fit in, and how they can expect to interact with you during these critical days.
-My manager would make it clear to our team that the two of us would have limited capacity during event season, and that they should only approach us with urgent/event-related concerns.
-Obviously be available where you can, but also be honest about where your head will be.
-This helps prevent any miscommunications or hurt feelings during what is sure to be a hectic time.
+My manager would always make it clear to my team that our capacity was limited during event season.
+Obviously be available where you can, but also be honest about where your head is at.
+This will prevent any miscommunications or hurt feelings during what is sure to be a hectic time.

 6. Set expectations with your director.

-Your Executive Director is a key piece to this puzzle, and quite possibly your boss.
-Be sure to let them know what they can expect of you in the days leading up to the event, as well as what you need from them and when. *If you’re in charge of leading the event program, this one is especially important.*
+Your Executive Director is key to this puzzle.
+Let them know what they can expect of you in the days leading up to the event, as well as what you need from them.

 7. Manage expectations with your board and event committee.